 The name Rome is an exonym, meaning it’s not what natives call their city; it’s what it’s called in other languages.

-For example, in polish, Rome is called Rzym; in German, it’s Rom, and in Welsh, it’s Rhufain.
+For example, in Polish, Rome is called Rzym; in German, it’s Rom, and in Welsh, it’s Rhufain.

 Italians, ancient Romans and many modern languages call Rome “ROMA.”

-You might be interested in reading: 20 interesting country nicknames for France explained (ancient, modern, official & unofficial)
+Related: 20 interesting country nicknames for France explained (ancient, modern, official & unofficial)

 The origins of the name Roma or Rome are unclear, but there are a lot of theories and folklore.

-- In Roman mythology, “Rome” is named after Romulus, one of the mythical founders, demigod and first king of the city.
+• In Roman mythology, “Rome” is named after Romulus, one of the mythical founders, demigod and first king of the city.

 There are many more theories, but no one knows for sure.